SHUBV92/Smart-Tech-Test/README.md

 #### Causation:

-- When clicking on a company with: company_id = 9 and employee_id = 14 ???
+- When clicking on a company with: company id = 9 and employee id = 14
 - Rails Error Handler displays the error: "Couldn’t find Company with 'id'=14"
 - The Rails parameter section logs the following parameters: company_id = 14 and employee_id = 9
-- The edit method takes the swapped parameters.
+- This throws an error as the edit method takes and swaps both the company and employee id parameters.

 #### Solution: